gensart-x/sora-erlyana/README.md

 -   Random Wise Quotes 🦜
 -   Cookpad Recipe Search 👨‍🍳
 -   You have any idea ?
 Drop it in the Issue tab with `enhancement` label ! 😁 With your idea, I'll try to reach the feature if it's possible, and put your name in here as a contribution !✨😎

+# Hall of Fame 👑

+Here lies list of awesome guys who made a request or contribution on "this" repository:

+-   Still none :)

 # Overview